There are several ways to recycle your garden waste:

 Some councils charge for this service, check your local council for further information.

-Staffordshire’s recycling centres accept all types of garden waste, including larger items such as tree branches, that cannot be placed in the kerbside collection.
+Staffordshire’s recycling centres accept all types of garden waste (such as weeds, prunings and leaves) and including larger items such as tree branches, that cannot be placed in the kerbside collection.

 Please note: turf edging can be disposed of free of charge, however, turf from clearing larger areas is considered to be garden landscaping and is chargeable.